jeyefendi/dragdrop/README.md

 >Marathon of Vladilen Minin - Day 2nd

-Slider on pure JS & CSS from scratch with smooth animation.
+Drag & Drop function with cards and placeholders.

 <b>